robin-raymond/zax.io/handle-hint.md

 ### Transferring `handle` pointers to `strong` pointers

 Pointers qualified as `handle` cannot be directly transferred to a pointer qualified as `strong`.
-The only method by which this transfer can happen is if the `handle` pointer is first transferred to an `own` pointer and then transferred to a `strong` pointer.
-The vice versa limitation is true.
+The only method by which this transfer can happen is if a `handle` pointer is first transferred to an `own` pointer and then transferred to a `strong` pointer.
+The vice versa limitation is also true.
 Pointers qualified as `strong` cannot be directly transferred to a pointer qualified as `handle`.
-The only method by which this transfer can happen is if the `strong` pointer is first transferred to an `own` pointer and then transferred to a `handle` pointer.
+The only method by which this transfer can happen is if a `strong` pointer is first transferred to an `own` pointer and then transferred to a `handle` pointer.

 Transferring to an `own` pointer has limitations.
-Only if the pointer qualified as `handle` or `strong` is the exclusive reference to the instance of a type can the transfer to an `own` pointer occur.
+Only if a pointer qualified as `handle` or `strong` is the exclusive reference to the instance of a type can a transfer to an `own` pointer occur.

 #### Transferring `handle` pointers across threads

-If a `handle` pointer will be transferred to a different thread, either a `deep` copy of the `handle` pointer should be performed or a thread safe allocator should be used to allocate the pointer.
-By default, `handle` pointers allocate using the standard allocators (i.e. sequential and thread unsafe).
-Allocation of a `handle` pointer in one thread and then deallocation of the pointer on a different thread may cause undefined behaviors.
+If a `handle` pointer will be transferred to a different thread, either a `deep` copy of the `handle` pointer should be performed or exclusive ownership of the handle should be performed by first transferring the pointer to an `own` pointer.
+By default, `handle` pointers allocated using standard allocators (i.e. the sequential allocator).
+Allocation of a `handle` pointer in one thread and then deallocation of a pointer on a different thread may leave memory dangling until a cleanup is performed on dangling allocations on the original allocation thread.

-While the standard allocators can be replaced with thread safe parallel allocators, the optimized thread-unaware allocators would be replaced by less efficient thread aware counterparts universally (which is often unneeded).
+While the standard allocators can be replaced with parallel allocators, the optimized thread-unaware allocators would be replaced by less efficient thread aware counterparts universally (which is often undesirable for efficiency reasons).

 ### Casting contained variables into `handle` pointers

 #### Converting from a container `handle` pointer to a contained `handle` pointer

-The `lifetimeof` operators can be used to cast a raw pointer to a variable which has the same lifetime as an original `handle` or `strong` pointer to a `handle` or `strong` pointer respectively.
+The `lifetimeof` operators can be used to cast a raw pointer to a variable which has a lifetime tied to an original `handle` or `strong` pointer.

 A `handle` pointer to a type's instance may contain other types within the instance that share a common lifetime.
-While the lifetime of these contained type is the same as the container type, only a `handle` pointer to the container type may exist (despite both types being considered as a single instance).
-The `lifetimeof` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to the container's type.
+While the lifetime of these contained types are the same as the container type, only a `handle` pointer to the container type may exist (despite both types being considered the same single instance).
+The `lifetimeof` operator is especially useful to create a `handle` pointer of a contained type from a `handle` pointer to a container's type.

 Example as follows: